ru-461/ru-461/README.md

 # Welcome

-Thanks for checking out my profile.
+Thanks for taking the time to look at my profile.

 ## About